Photo: © Dorothy Braudy

 About the Author

-Leo Braudy is University Professor and Bing Professor of English at the University of Southern California.
-He previously taught at Yale, Columbia, and Johns Hopkins.
+Leo Braudy is a University Professor and the Leo S. Bing Chair in English and American Literature at the University of Southern California.
+He previously taught at Yale, Columbia, and Johns Hopkins University.
 He has received a Guggenheim Fellowship as well as a Senior Scholar Fellowship from the National Endowment for the Humanities.
-He has been a fellow at the Rockefeller Foundation at the Villa Serbelloni in Bellagio, Italy, as well as a writer-in-residence at the American Academy in Rome.
+He has been a fellow at the Rockefeller Foundation’s Bellagio Center, as well as a writer in residence at the American Academy in Rome.
 His book Jean Renoir: The World of His Films was a finalist for the National Book Award.
 Another of his books, The Frenzy of Renown: Fame and Its History, was a finalist for the National Book Critics Circle Award.
-He has written for the New York Times, the Washington Post, and Harper’s.
-Mr. Braudy lives with his wife in Los Angeles.
+He has written for The New York Times, The Washington Post, and Harper’s.
+Mr. Braudy lives in Los Angeles.